 General Fund revenues were higher than budgeted expectations with revenues agreeing with the final budget.
-General Fund expenditures were higher than budgeted expectations with expenditures agreeing with the final budget.
+General Fund expenditures were less than budgeted expectations with expenditures agreeing with the final budget.
 The Countywide Roads Fund revenues were higher than budgeted expectations with revenues agreeing with the final budget.
-The Countywide Roads Fund expenditures were higher than budgeted expectations with expenditures agreeing with the final budget.
+The Countywide Roads Fund expenditures were less than budgeted expectations with expenditures agreeing with the final budget.
+American Rescue Plan Fund revenues were less than expectations with revenues agreeing to final budget.
+American Rescue Plan Fund expenditures were less than expectations with expenditures agreeing to final budget.